groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/signing/sign-document-with-secure-custom-metadata-signatures/_index.md

 url: signature/net/sign-document-with-secure-custom-metadata-signatures
 title: Sign document with secure custom Metadata signatures
 weight: 12
-description: This section contains articles with explanation how to create Metadata electronic signatures and embed into metadata custom object with its serialization and encryption.
-The examples show how to customize object serialization and encryption.
+description: "This section contains articles with explanation how to create Metadata electronic signatures and embed into metadata custom object with its serialization and encryption.
+The examples show how to customize object serialization and encryption."
 keywords:
 productName: GroupDocs.Signature for .NET
 hideChildren: False